 The Draft VET Reform Roadmap is currently under consideration by Skills Ministers.
 Whilst COVID-19 has affected the timelines and relative priorities in the roadmap, it’s likely that the final version (to be agreed in the next few months) will contain broadly the same suite of measures.

 The JobTrainer initiative is an example of how the Commonwealth will seek to increase co-investment to achieve the key outcomes of the Joyce Review.
-There will be both threats and opportunities through this process and training providers should familiarise themselves with the reform agenda and build capabilities for areas that will be preferred.
+There will be both threats and opportunities through this process and RTOs should familiarise themselves with the reform agenda and build capabilities for areas that will be preferred.

 6. How can we improve the resilience of our student management system and training applications in light of the recession, health, and environmental impacts?